Measure I Revenues Defy Expectations, Posting Robust Year-over-Year Growth

 County Comparison of 2023-2028 Planned per Capita Transportation Investment and Percent Change in Planned per Capita Investment Since 2021-26 Funding Cycle

 Through the mid 1990’s, state and federal funding accounted for nearly 75% of total transportation funding in San Bernardino County.
-Currently, state and federal funding account for just 26% of transportation funding with local funds making up the remaining 74%.
-Among peers, only Riverside County has a higher percentage of local transportation funding (77%).
+As of the latest funding cycle (2023-2028), state and federal funding account for just 29% of transportation funding with local funds making up the remaining 71%.

 71% OF TRANSPORTATION DOLLARS ARE LOCALLY SOURCED